NixOS/rfcs/rfcs/0141-private-derivations.md

 How do we prevent the attacker from using `nix copy` to simply copy out the private derivation to another machine?

-What changes are needed in binary cache providers such as `nix-serve` to handle private derivations?
+What changes are needed for binary cache providers such as `nix-serve` to handle private derivations?

 ## Content-Addressed paths